 Next, we’ll address maladaptive thoughts and beliefs.
 This process involves recognizing automatic negative thoughts (ANTs) and cognitive distortions (e.g., mind reading, catastrophizing) and replacing them with more realistic and balanced thoughts.
 Techniques such as Socratic questioning and examining evidence are those that I commonly use to facilitate cognitive restructuring.
 Sometimes, I’ll teach relaxation techniques (e.g., deep breathing, progressive muscle relaxation), skills training (e.g., assertiveness, conversation skills), and mindfulness-based approaches along with this step.

 Exposure therapy is a central component of CBT for social phobia, but we will go at a pace that is comfortable for you.
 We’ll create a hierarchy of feared situations, ranging from least to most anxiety-provoking.
-We’ll then develop a plan for you to face these situations gradually and controlled, starting with less challenging situations and gradually progressing to more challenging ones.
+We’ll then develop a plan for you to face these situations gradually and in a controlled manner, starting with less challenging situations and progressively moving to more challenging ones.
 Exposure helps you confront feared situations and see that cognitive behavioral therapy for social anxiety is working.

 Homework and Behavioral Experiments